PAYong/AppetiserCodingChallenge/README.md

 # AppetiserCodingChallenge
-Display a list of items obtained from an iTunes Search API and show a detailed view for each item.
+App will display a list of items obtained from an iTunes Search API and show a detailed view for each item.

 ## List view:
 ```